About the course

 Diseases in Biomedicine

-Research in biomedical science underpins our understanding of many human diseases, and provides insight into their effective management and treatment.
-You'll study selected areas of cardiovascular events, haematological diseases, and explore the role of imaging technologies in the study and diagnosis of disease.
+Research in biomedical science underpins our understanding of human diseases and provides insight into their effective management and treatment.
+In this module, you will study selected areas of cardiovascular and haematological diseases and discuss possible treatments.

 Infection and Immunity